publishpress/PublishPress-Planner/readme.txt

 [Click here to read about the Edit Flow import](https://publishpress.com/knowledge-base/migrate/).

-= Join PublishPress and get the Pro plugins =
+= Join PublishPress and you’ll get access to Pro plugins and support =

 The Pro versions of the PublishPress plugins are well worth your investment.
 The Pro versions have extra features and faster support.
 [Click here to join PublishPress](https://publishpress.com/pricing/).